jinocencio-solvd/HospitalApp/README.md

 our code is always working as expected.
 This helps to maintain the quality of the code and make sure that the project is stable and reliable.

+## Iter-6

+### Task

+Requirements

+- Add Factory, Abstract Factory, Builder, Listener, Facade, Decorator, Proxy, Strategy, MVC patterns to your current project. (confirm assignments with your mentors)
+    - The `models/DecoratedPatient` class acts as a decorator for the `Patient` class, extending its functionality by adding the ability to store and retrieve a list of medical records.
+    - Building on top of `models/DecoratedPatient`, adherence to the MVC design pattern realized in implementing Model (`Patient`, `DecoratedPatient`, `MedicalRecord`), View (`EntityView` , `DecoratedPatientView`), and Controller (`EntityController`, `DecoratedPatientController`) components.
+- Refactor code for the current project to satisfy SOLID principles.
+    - Single Responsibility Principle
+        - Examples found in all DAOs, Controllers, Service classes have single responsibilities
+    - Open/Closed Principle
+        - Use of interfaces like `IEntityService` and abstracted classes like `EntityDAO` allows for easy extension of functionality without modifying existing code.
+    - Liskov Substitution Principle
+        - Adherence to interfaces like `IEntityDAO` used in `AbstractDAOFactory` to allow for return of either MYBATIS or jdbc dao types.
+    - Interface Segregation Principle
+        - Methods enforced by interfaces are specific and focused while cohesive to the underlying package structure.
+    - Dependency Inversion Principle
+        - The high-level Service layer is loosely coupled to underlying DAO layer and allows for flexibility in switching database access.
+Additionally, Abstract classes like `IEntityDAO` and `IEntityService` are largely used as the underlying implementation which also encourages loose coupling and the ability to switch implementations.

 ## Iter-5

 ### Task